 Gender Inclusive Housing

-Gender Neutral Restrooms were created to ensure a safe space on campus for students regardless of gender expression or gender identity.
-In order to ensure that all students have a place where they feel safe using the restroom, Binghamton University has provided at least one gender-neutral restroom in 18 facilities on campus.
+All-Gender Restrooms were created to ensure a safe space on campus for students regardless of gender expression or gender identity.
+In order to ensure that all students have a place where they feel safe using the restroom, Binghamton University has provided at least one all-gender restroom in 18 facilities on campus.
 Find facilities and locations here.

 Chosen Name Change Policy